PrimaveraDeveloper/lithium/ref/sdk-2.0/lithium-cli.md

 Usage: li probe [options]

 Options:
-  --help                         Show help information (optional) --service <SERVICE>            The service that should be probed (required) --deployment <DEPLOYMENT>      The deployment that should be probed (optional) --diagnostics                  Invoke the diagnostics endpoint (optional) --authority <ADDRESS>          The authority server address (optional only for --diagnostics) --clientid <CLIENTID>          The client identifier (required only for --diagnostics) --clientsecret <CLIENTSECRET>  The client secret (required only for --diagnostics) --scope <SCOPE>                The scope (required only for --diagnostics)
+  --help                         Show help information (optional).
+  --service <SERVICE>            The service that should be probed (required if --all not specified).
+  --all                          Probe all services (if specified, --service and --diagnostics are ignored).
+  --deployment <DEPLOYMENT>      The deployment that should be probed (optional).
+  --diagnostics                  Invoke the diagnostics endpoint (optional).
+  --authority <ADDRESS>          The authority server address (optional only for --diagnostics).
+  --clientid <CLIENTID>          The client identifier (required only for --diagnostics).
+  --clientsecret <CLIENTSECRET>  The client secret (required only for --diagnostics).
+  --scope <SCOPE>                The scope (required only for --diagnostics).
 ```

 To probe a specific microservice (production deployment):